QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note.md

 ## Chapter 4 Number Games {#chapter-4-number-games}

-In this section, we only consider _whole_ and _positive_ number.
-We are going to use addition 1 `(add1 argument)`, and subtraction 1 `(sub1 argument)` as building blocks to construct various number calculation algorithms.
+To start, we only consider _whole_ and _positive_ number.
+We are going to firstly build increment function `(add1 argument)`, and decrement function `(sub1 argument)`; then using them as fundamental blocks, we build addition `(o+)` and subtraction `(o-)`; again using addtion as building block, we build multiplication.
+It can be sensed that these recursive paradigm is exactly how we establish all more calculation algorithms.

 {{< highlight scheme >}}
 ;(add1 67) -> 68